 - Quarterly: Test your website on various devices, update ad and marketing campaigns, tweak forms and calls to action, optimize page titles and meta descriptions

-- Yearly: Update stats and other dated content, renew your website domain, consider a website redesign, update top-performing blog posts, update/optimize all content
+- Yearly: Update stats and other dated content, renew your website domain, consider a website redesign, update top-performing blog posts, update all content for search engine optimization

 You’ll find a more exhaustive list of regular website updates on our web maintenance page.